nikhilshinde0909/LncRAnalyzer-Docker/README.md

 docker build -t lncranalyzer .
 ```

-4. Run following commands and check LncRAnalyzer and tool.groovy has proper paths
+4. Run following commands and check LncRAnalyzer and tool.groovy has been created and written proper paths
 ```
 docker run --rm -it lncranalyzer bash cd LncRAnalyzer/